adoptee: The children and adults who have been the subject of an adoption order. Also known as adopted children and adopted persons.

 full adoption order in child’s country of origin: An adoption in the child’s country of origin made by an order that creates, between the child and the adoptive parent(s), the relationships of parent and child, and that severs the relationship between the child and the parents.

-government arranging body: A state or territory department (see Acknowledgments) or another government authority authorised under adoption legislation to decide on the placement of an adoptive child.
+government arranging body: A state or territory department (see Links and other information) or another government authority authorised under adoption legislation to decide on the placement of an adoptive child.

 guardianship/custody order (parental responsibility order): An order that involves the transfer of legal guardianship from the child’s parents to the relevant state or territory department or minister, or non-government agency.
 Such an order involves considerable intervention in the child’s life and that of their family, and is sought only as a last resort.